A NSW Government website

 A drone is a type of aircraft.
 Other names for drones are remotely piloted aircraft (RPA) and unmanned aerial vehicle (UAV).

 Australia's Civil Aviation Safety Authority (CASA) regulates the use of drones under the Civil Aviation Act 1988 and the Civil Aviation Safety Regulations 1998 (CASR).
-If you use a drone in a park, you must:
+If you use a drone in a park, you must ensure it is airworthy, fly it safely, and follow CASA rules and regulations.

-In some parks, or parts of parks, use of recreational drones may be excluded for a range of reasons, such as impacts to visitor amenity or the presence of natural or cultural values that are sensitive to disturbance.
+In some parks or parts of parks, the use of recreational drones may be excluded for a range of reasons.
+Such as impacts to visitor amenity or the presence of natural or cultural values that are sensitive to disturbance.
+The use of drones is also prohibited in parks that are close to controlled aerodromes, such as Sydney Airport.

 Policy